Constitutional Court Procedure Act

 (Amici Curiae)

-Any person, authority, or association, other than the parties, who considers herself or himself having an interest in a case pending before the Constitutional Court, may make a motion to the Court, subject to its permission by a ruling, for the submission of expert opinion or information to be considered within the period of time prescribed by the Constitutional Court.
+Any person, authority, or association, other than the parties, who considers herself or himself having an interest in a case pending before the Constitutional Court, may make a motion to the Court, subject to its permission by an order, for the submission of expert opinion or information to be considered within the period of time prescribed by the Constitutional Court.

 The motion under the preceding Paragraph must set out the interests concerned in writing.

-As required by the case to summon persons, authorities, or associations, other than the parties, whose motion for the submission of expert opinion or information has been permitted by a court ruling, to appear in court, the Constitutional Court shall serve them with the summons.
+As is required by the case to summon those permitted third-party persons, authorities, or associations to appear in court, the Constitutional Court shall serve them with the summons.

 In the case that the expert opinion or information submitted by the person, authority or association under in Paragraph 1 is cited by a party, it shall be regarded as the citing party's own statement.